frammkor/php8-server-docker/README.md

 ## Usage

-From the root directory run 'docker-composer up' to start all the services
+From the root directory run 'docker-composer up -d' to start all the services

 To access a terminal on any service's container run `docker-compose exec <service-name> /bin/bash` In the case of the server run `docker-compose exec server /bin/bash`